nikomatsakis/rustconf-2021/content/index.md

 correctly.

-Then we have JavaScript, Ruby, etc, way over there, productive, but not all that fast.
+Then we have JavaScript, Ruby, etc, way over there, easy to use, but not all that fast.

 ---